pequalsmp/domain-aggregator/README.md

 Recommendations
 -

-- Check your sources, a lot of sources put random domains and do not verify the content resulting in a lot of false-positives
+- Check your sources.
+Sources may put unverified domains in their lists, resulting in false-positives (even for popular websites like Dropbox, Instagram, etc.).
-- Use a RAM-disk (`tmpfs`) to `temporary` files, when using flash storage
+- Use a RAM-disk (`tmpfs`) to store `temporary` files when using flash storage.
 - Make sure your filtering application can handle large lists.
 The default setup generates a blocklists with more than a million domains.
-- Its a good idea to white-list all the domains associated with fetching blocklists as some sources may blocklists other sources.
+- Its a good idea to white-list all the domains associated with fetching blocklists, as some of the sources may block websites hosting other sources.